svlad-90/livelooping/md/looper-mux/looper-mux.md

 The "looper-mux" logical device is a thing that allows you to manage the recording of the looped audio phrases.
 I can say that its purpose is to replace the RC-505 :)

+## Predefined track roles

+Looper 1 Track 1 - Kick drum
+Looper 1 Track 2 - Snare drum
+Looper 1 Track 3 - Hats

+Why is that important?

+- Snare and hats tracks have specific EQ settings assigned to them
+- Each channel from the above list produces specific sidechain data filtered by specific frequencies.
+It allows you to achieve the multiband sidechain effect from the drums on loopers 2, 3, and 4.

 ## Selecting the active looper instance

 The "looper mux" logical device consists of 4 looper instances: